rumca-js/RSS-Link-Database/README.md

 # Problems, notes

+ - Internet Archive (archive.org) does not provide snapshots for each and every day for all RSS sources.
+It is sometimes pretty slow.
+We would like to be sure that a such snapshot takes place.
+Therefore we need to export links to daily repo ourselves.
+Django RSS app also makes requests to archive to make the snapshots
  - Google fails to deliver content of small creators (blogs etc. private pages).
 Google focuses on corporate hosting.
 Most common links are towards YouTube, Google maps, Facebook, reddit
  - We cannot replace Google search
  - Google provides only 31 pages of news (in news filter) and around 10 pages for ordinary search.
 This is a very small number.
 It is like looking through keyhole at the Internet